FilterX function reference

 The unset_empties() function has the following options:

-• ignorecase: Set to false to perform case-sensitive matching.
-Default value: true.
-Available in Available in AxoSyslog 4.9 and later.
+• ignorecase: Set to true to perform case-insensitive matching.
+Default value: false.
+Available in AxoSyslog 4.9 and later, default changed to false in version 4.10.

 • recursive: Enables recursive processing of nested dictionaries.
 Default value: true